squidboylan/corroboy/CONTRIBUTING.md

 Copyright (c) 2018 Caleb Boylan

-Licensed under the MIT license, see the LICENSE file for a full copy of the license.
+This program is licensed under the "MIT License" Please see the file LICENSE in the source distribution of this software for license terms.

 ## Project Structure